Theda Daniels-Race: Research and career

-Daniels-Race joined the Department of Electrical and Computer Engineering faculty at Duke University in 1989, where she established the university's first molecular beam epitaxy laboratory and founded their experimental research programme into III-IV semiconductor materials, with federal funding from the National Science Foundation.
-She was a visiting scholar at the Microelectronics Research Center at the University Texas Austin in spring 1995.
-From 2001 to 2003, she was awarded funding from the US Department of Energy to investigate the effects of variation in molecular beam epitaxy growth of tensile-strained two-dimensional structures.
+Daniels-Race began her professorial career in the Department of Electrical and Computer Engineering at Duke University, where she established the university's first molecular beam epitaxy laboratory and founded their experimental research programme into III-IV semiconductor materials, with federal funding from the National Science Foundation.
+She was a visiting scholar at the Microelectronics Research Center at the University Texas Austin.
+She was awarded funding from the US Department of Energy to investigate the effects of variation in molecular beam epitaxy growth of tensile-strained two-dimensional structures.
 Her work at Duke was also focused on studying quantum mechanical phenomena such as electron-phonon interactions, and developing microelectronic devices based on GaAs, AlGaAs and InAlAs quantum wells.

-In 2003, she joined Louisiana State University as an associate professor in electrical and computer engineering, where she is now Michael B. Voorhies Distinguished Professor.
-At LSU, she began a new line of research studying vacuum deposition growth techniques to develop hybrid electronic materials based on compound semiconductor electronics.
+In 2003, she joined Louisiana State University as an associate professor in electrical and computer engineering, where she is now a Michel B. Voorhies Distinguished Professor.
+At LSU, she began a new line of research studying techniques to develop hybrid electronic materials based on compound semiconductor electronics.
 Her group was awarded funding from the Board of Regents of LSU via the National Science Foundation Links with Industry, Research Centers, and National Laboratories programme (LINK), to pursue work in microelectronics in collaboration with University of Texas at Austin.
 Her research also focuses on the material growth and optoelectronic characterisation of other low-dimensional nanostructures such as carbon nanotubes and transition metal dichalcogenides.
 In 2023 Daniels-Race was presented with the Worley Professor of Excellence Award.

-During her career, Daniels-Race has worked closely with industry partners such as Union Carbide, Exxon Research and Engineering Company, General Electric, and AT&T Bell Laboratories.
-She is also a member of the advisory board of the Department of Physics and Engineering at Tulane University, an advocate for women in minorities in STEM, and an active member of several professional societies such as the American Physical Society, Materials Research Society, and the National Society of Black Physicists.
+During her academic training, Daniels-Race worked with industry partners such as Union Carbide, Exxon Research and Engineering Company, General Electric, and AT&T Bell Laboratories.
+She is also a member of the advisory board of the Department of Physics and Engineering Physics at Tulane University, an advocate for women in minorities in STEM, and is a member of several professional societies such as the IEEE, the American Physical Society, Materials Research Society, and the National Society of Black Physicists.

 Daniels-Race has published a book chapter on the fabrication and design of low-dimensional devices and their applications for the book Nanolithography: The Art of Fabricating Nanoelectronic and Nanophotonic Devices and Systems.
+She has a combined total of over 100 peer-reviewed journal publications, conference presentations, and science education public lectures.

 Personal life

-Daniels-Race is married to Paul Race (MD, JD).
+Daniels-Race is married to Paul Race, and has two sons.